Skip to main content

 instances: 4

-⚠️ NOTE: if you define a label/value pair requirement and wadm is unable to find hosts that match this constraint, it will consider this a deployment failure and will not fall back to arbitrary placement.
+⚠️ NOTE: If you define a label/value pair requirement and wadm is unable to find hosts that match this constraint, it will consider this a deployment failure and will not fall back to arbitrary placement.

 The daemonscaler trait is an alternative to the spreadscaler trait.
 It is a trait that deploys a certain number of instances of a component on every host in your lattice that matches specified labels.
 Take a look at the following sample daemonscaler spec: